jbossdemocentral/bpms-ecm-demo/README.md

    2. Document management via remote ECM system interface based on open standard CMIS through a [hosted Alfresco service](http://tinyurl.com/cmis-demo),
       login: admin/admin and you can see the document uploaded, view contents, and remember to remove it when done.

+   3. Claimed tasks that are not competed within a minute will be reassigned automatically back into the group for processing.

 Sample mobile service agreement (unsigned) is located in support/mobile-service-agreement.txt, use this as initial upload document, then download and sign by adding your name, save it locally, and then upload it via the task form.